Last updated June 15, 2022.

 The benefits of the MIND diet are obvious.

-It shows that what you eat can have an impact on your risk of Alzheimer’s.
+It confirms that what you eat does have an positive impact on the health of your brain, and specifically, on your risk of developing Alzheimer’s.

 As these delicious recipes demonstrate, it’s no hardship to follow the diet.

 Plus, you don’t have to stick to it perfectly to reap its rewards.